Portable App Distribution for Docker

 The Portable App Distribution feature in Mendix Studio Pro provides you with the necessary application files to build a Docker image.
 It packages your Mendix application as a self-contained distribution, ready for integration into your Docker environment.

-To deploy your app to Docker, perform the following steps:
+To create a Portable Package from your Mendix app, perform the following steps:

 # This file provides an example on how to start the runtime in Docker.